pkiw/pkiw.github.io/_pages/samplecollection.md

 <table width="100%">
  <tr>
-    <td width="50%"><p style="font-size:22px">When collecting samples that will be analysed it is important to annotate the sample with as much information as possible.
+    <td width="50%"><p style="font-size:22px">When collecting samples that are to be analysed it is important to annotate the sample with as much information as possible.
 Point in time and location (place and depth) of the collected sample should be documented.
 Additionally, temperature (air and water) and weather conditions can be useful to note as well, though they to some extent can be collected retroactively from meteorological databases.</p>
 </td>
     <td width="50%"><img src="/assets/images/1b_cut.png" width="100%">
 </td>